kananinirav/exchange_rates_capture/README.md

 - step 5: Create public API with parameters and write functional and unit test cases
   - Will create service for public api
 - step 6: Create list screen and add search filters and display data accordingly

-## Difficulties

-- If we have to many data for import then how we can manage variance calculations
-  - solution 1: We can create before create call back and create record one by one
-  - solution 2: We calculate variance in service and use bulk import ( we can use gem for bulk import like activerecord-import) (I'm think to use this because call back is also doing same thing on one by one record.)